+Suggested Duration

+Activity and Description
-Suggested Duration Activity and Description 30 minutes You will make your own dice based on their understanding of a cube.
-Input: A cube is a three-dimensional solid object bounded by six square faces, with three meeting at each vertex.

-- Identify other cubes in their home (e.g. ice cubes, sugar cubes, square tissue boxes etc.) and write the description of a cube and draw the same - Identify the different squares in the cube and count and draw these with equal length of 4 sides - Also identify rectangles at home and draw these to see the difference between the square and the rectangle - Design and draw the below to make their own dice, the lines will be folded and stuck together in the shape of a cube.
+- You will make your own dice based on their understanding of a cube. - Input: A cube is a three-dimensional solid object bounded by six square faces, with three meeting at each vertex/corner. - Identify other cubes in your home (e.g. ice cubes, sugar cubes, square tissue boxes etc.) Think about what is unique about the cube?
+What shapes do you see in the cube?
+How many sides does it have?
+Write the description of a cube and draw the same. - Identify the different squares in the cube and count and draw these with equal length of 4 sides - Also identify rectangles at home and draw these to see the difference between the square and the rectangle - Design and draw the below to make their own dice, the lines will be folded and stuck together in the shape of a cube.